paolonapoletano/bci-resources/README.md

-# BCI Resources Repository
+# EEG-based BCI Resources

 ## 🧠 Overview
-This repository provides supplementary material for the survey ***"On using AI for EEG-based BCI applications: problems, current challenges and future trends"***, which explores the application of artificial intelligence (AI) to scalp electroencephalography (EEG) decoding and brain-computer interfaces (BCIs).
+This repository provides supplementary material for the survey ***"On using AI for EEG-based BCI applications: problems, current challenges and future trends"***, which explores the applications of artificial intelligence (AI) to scalp electroencephalography (EEG) decoding and brain-computer interfaces (BCIs).
 The survey discusses both foundational paradigms and emerging challenges, offering a structured perspective on real-world applications of AI in EEG-based BCIs.

 ---